Building Community: Insights from David Buckingham, Registry Interim, Vice President for Student Affairs

 In a world where higher education can sometimes feel impersonal, David Buckingham’s approach as Chief Student Affairs Officer stands as a testament to the transformative power of community, support, and meaningful connections in shaping student experiences.

-Building Community: Insights from Interim Student Affairs Officer David Buckingham
+Building Community: Insights from David Buckingham, Registry Interim, Vice President for Student Affairs

 David Buckingham